vbhati15/setu/docs/THREAT_MODEL.md

 - **Admin kill-switch auth is a single shared static key (`X-ADMIN-KEY`)** — adequate for a single-operator hackathon deployment, not a substitute for per-operator auth/audit logging in a real deployment.
+- **Idempotency has no live-production evidence yet** — every other TrustGuard rule (kill switch, spend cap/credential scope, velocity, daily spend) has been re-verified against the live Render deployment with real request/response transcripts; idempotency dedup (`IdempotencyStore` / a repeated `idempotency_key` short-circuiting to a cached result without a second charge) is currently proven only by local tests (`test_genuine_duplicate_purchase_results_in_exactly_one_charge` and friends).
+Same code path, same shared `TrustGuard` — no reason to expect it behaves differently live — but it hasn't actually been fired against production the way the others have.

 ## Out of scope for a hackathon demo